flipxcrsp/Kojo_Product_Observations/README.md

 > “connect & optimize your existing operation.”

-That creates a much easier adoption conversation.
+That creates a much easier conversation.

 ---